yushijinhun/authlib-injector/README.en.md

 ```
 -Dauthlibinjector.mojangNamespace={default|enabled|disabled}
     Whether to enable Mojang namespace (@mojang suffix).
-    Enabled by default if the authentication server does NOT have feature.no_mojang_namespace option.
+    Enabled by default if the authentication server does NOT send the feature.no_mojang_namespace option.

     If enabled, virtual/emulated player <username>@mojang will have the same skin as the premium (Mojang) player with the same username.
     For example,